My housing chain has broken - What do I do now?

-These short-term loans are aimed at property buyers and are designed to ‘bridge the gap’ between buying a new house and selling your current property.
-But be warned, bridging loans come with high interest rates.
-Uptake of bridging loans in the UK is consequently low
+These short-term loans are aimed at property buyers and are designed to bridge the gap between buying a new house and selling your current property.
+Bridging loans attract high-interest rates, however, and their uptake in the UK is consequently low.

-If a seller withdraws their property from the market, or accepts an alternative offer, you are still in a strong position to find an another property as you have a buyer, and chain, in place.
-You will probably have to move very quickly though.
+If a seller withdraws their property from the market or accepts an alternative offer, you are still in a strong position to find another property as you have a buyer, and chain, in place.
+You will probably have to move quickly though.

 By prioritising prompt and clear communication, you can set the tone for the whole transaction.

-Ensuring that both you and your solicitor communicate clearly with all parties, and that you tackle any potential issues quickly and proactively, you can make the difference between a successful sale and a chain collapsing.
+Ensuring that both you and your solicitor communicate clearly with all parties and that you tackle any potential issues quickly and proactively, you can make the difference between a successful sale and a broken chain.